 Rioter Mark_74 also gave them a good rap, commenting "I highly recommend Joel Defazio from Casa mortgage services.
-He got me a good rate on my home loan in a timely manner and kept me updated at all times.”
+He got me a good rate on my home loan in a timely manner and kept me updated at all times".

 Your experience with mortgage brokers in Canberra

+Thanks to our commenters who have provided insightful feedback.
 If you believe we have got it wrong, please let us know.